The Horla: Literature

-"The Horla" is used as an extension of the plot in the short story "The Theater Upstairs" by Manly Wade Wellman.
+The figure of the Horla is a recurring character in Victorian pastiche fiction.
 In Wellman's novel Sherlock Holmes' War of the Worlds (1975), Sherlock Holmes suggests to Professor Challenger that the events of "The Horla" might actually be true.
+Horlas are mentioned or featured in several stories from the Tales of the Shadowmen series, including one story where a Horla menaces occult detective Thomas Carnacki.